 The most expensive deals are in the south core of the city.
 The Standard Life Tower at 121 King St. West sold for C$587 per square foot, or C$306 million, while the RBC Centre was C$495 per square foot, or C$300 million.

 “What the area of the south financial district brings to the city of Toronto is the whole live, work, play environment,” said Peter Menkes, president of the commercial and industrial division of closely held Menkes Development Ltd. at One York’s ground breaking in January.
 The developer is also part owner of the C$375 million building.

 The communications industry, including Google Canada’s marketing team, accounted for 16 percent of total tenants in Toronto for the past three years, according to data supplied by Cushman.
 The health of the country’s banking sector has largely sustained this demand at 26 percent of total tenants.

 Google Canada and Coca-Cola Co.
-(KO) are among companies moving closer to the Toronto core.
+(KO:US) are among companies moving closer to the Toronto core.

 “It’s about location, location, location and when we looked around, that’s always at the top of our list,” Chris O’Neill, managing director of Google Canada, said in a phone interview from his office on Richmond Street West.
 “The bottom line is that we’re fast-paced and a connected company and we really want to thrive in the downtown core.”

 Google opened the new space in October, moving to five floors of an office building one block away from the Exchange Tower, home to the Toronto Stock Exchange.
 The tech giant outgrew its previous office in the city and wanted to find somewhere even more central for its 150 regular employees.

 “Of course we look at the cost but to us, at the core of our culture is creativity and our people,” O’Neill said.
 “And it’s certainly worth it for us to make these types of investments.”